AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 **Offline Support:** Enables users to continue using the mobile client applications even when they do not have a connection to the server (for example, when they are out of cell range or in airplane mode).
 Users must also enable the Offline Support setting on their mobile devices.
 This feature is available for Android and iOS devices.
 By default, this feature is off.

-***note**: If Offline support has been enabled and then you disable it, the users’ provisioning profiles are updated immediately, or as soon as they are online.
+**Note**: *If Offline support has been enabled and then you disable it, the users’ provisioning profiles are updated immediately, or as soon as they are online.
 If a user has been working offline, all pending tasks are returned to their Tasks list and all items in their Queue, including pending forms, tasks, and forms containing validation errors, are deleted from the Queue.*

 **Android:** Allows Android devices to connect to the server.